About the Program

 Jake Kosek, Associate Professor.
 Geography.

-Lauren Kroiz, Assistant Professor.
-Art History.
-History and theory of photography and new media, race and ethnic studies, the relationships between regionalism, nationalism and globalism.
+Lauren Kroiz, Associate Professor.
+Art History History and theory of photography and new media, race and ethnic studies, the relationships between regionalism, nationalism and globalism.

 Louise A. Mozingo, Professor.
 Environmental Design.